klikz/go_warehouse/README.md

 # go_warehouse

-Golang application for Reregerators factory
+Golang application for refrigerators factory

 Includes:
   - control of products on the lines (different checks for production)